How to Make Hanging Wood Planters using Cork Bark

 I was too impatient or order online so I drove to a bunch of nurseries anyway and eventually found some near the orchid supplies.
 What’s funny is I found them at a nursery I had called that told me they didn’t know what I was talking about.
 Go Figure.

-Of course, these were found after we shot the video, so in the video, you can see we used cypress driftwood, which I think worked really well too.
+Of course, these were found after we shot the video, so in the video, you can see we used cypress driftwood, which I think worked well too.
+I just prefer the look of the cork bark.

 With that said you can find Cork Bark/Cork Bark Flats on Amazon or from other online retailers.